DylanBaine/teamup/rubber-ducky.md

 # What to do to TeamUp
 ## Features

-* Add Users
+* Manage Users and Groups

-* Add groups and assign users to groups
+    * Add groups and assign users to groups.
+    * Assign Permissions.
+    * CRUD

-* Add Posts
+* Posts

-* Manage what posts and post types that a user can edit, update, and delete.

-* Mange what posts types a user can create.
+    * CRUD
+    * Manage which groups or users can Read, Update, or Delete Posts and Post Types.

+* Files
+    * CRUD
+    * Manage which groups or users can Read, Update, or Delete Files.

+* Tasks
+    * CRUD
-* Add files to share with posts
+    * Assign to Users or Groups
+    * Manage which groups or users can Read, Update, or Delete Tasks.

 ## Database